sohammorchapure/Sudoku-Game/README.md

-Ah!
-You want a single-file README for your GitHub repository.
-Here’s a clean, professional README.md you can directly use:

 # Sudoku Game in Java (JavaFX)

 A fully-functional Sudoku game built using **Java** and **JavaFX**, featuring a graphical user interface, Sudoku game logic, and real-time user input validation.
 This project demonstrates object-oriented programming principles, event handling, and 2D array manipulation in Java.